christiandudel/EDSD2022/Slides/1st_session.md

 # (Voluntary) exercises

-- For each session, there will be some voluntary exercises to solve
+- For some sessions, there will be some voluntary exercises to solve
 - Solutions will be available online (GitHub/OSF)
 - These voluntary exercises have to be distinguished from the (mandatory!) assignment